avine/formation-angular-base/doc/course/public/10__rxjs.md

 ## RxJS - Operators 1/2

-- Operators such as `filter` and `map` are functions that let you filter, transform, and control streams of data
+- Operators such as `filter` and `map` are functions that let you filter, transform, and control the Observable

 ```ts
 import { Observable, filter, map } from 'rxjs';